A Sanctuary by the sea

 A small wooden memorial shrine with flowers inside, situated in a lush green landscape with rolling hills and a body of water in the background.

-A Landscape in Transformation
+A Landscape in Change